ktorio/ktor-documentation/topics/openapi-spec-generation.md

 To assemble a complete OpenAPI document at runtime, use the `generateOpenApiDoc()` function.

-This function combines compiler-generated metadata with runtime route annotations from the routing tree.
+This function combines compiler-generated metadata with runtime route annotations from the routing tree and returns an instance of `io.ktor.openapi.OpenApiDoc`.

 You typically call it from a route handler and provide the routes that should be included in the specification: